 “Tell John what you have heard and seen: the blind receive their sight, the lame walk, lepers are cleansed, and the deaf hear, the dead are raised up and the poor have the gospel preached to them.”

 John would recognize those words.
-Jesus used words from a prophecy from Isaiah – a familiar prophecy about the Messiah.
+Jesus used words from a prophecy written by Isaiah – a familiar prophecy about the Messiah.
 Jesus is saying, “I am the Messiah.”
-Jesus uses Old Testament verses to comfort John.
+He uses Old Testament verses to comfort John.
 This promise would bring the peace John needed to sustain him for the few difficult days he had remaining.

 Jesus leaves out one part of the Scripture – about setting the captives free.
 It’s a message to John.
 He would remain in prison.
 But not saying this he told John everything he needed to know.

 And tell him, ‘God blesses those who do not turn away because of me.'”
 (NLT)

 One thing people of faith have in common is doubt.

 The longer I’ve lived and the more I’ve sought to know and understand God, the more I’m certain that doubts are essential to spiritual maturity.